harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 Harness environments represent your live environment logically (QA, Prod, etc).
 In Harness GitOps, an environment is the live state of the infrastructure.

-You can create or select environments from an account, org, and project level.
-Account level environments need account level connectors.
-Similarly, org and project level environments need org and project level connectors respectively.
+You can create or select environments from an account, organization, and project level.

+An account level environments can only reference connectors within the account.
+They cannot have dependencies at a lower hierarchy level.

 For more information, go to [Services and environments overview](/docs/continuous-delivery/get-started/services-and-environments-overview).